Antoine Lavalette: Martinique

 In 1741, Lavalette, a Jesuit priest, was assigned to foreign missions.
 In 1742 he arrived on the Caribbean island of Martinique, a French colony with an economy dominated by large plantations growing coffee, sugar cane and other crops for export.
 Martinique had a population of 80,000 of whom 65,000 were African slaves and the remainder mostly French.
 In 1753, Lavalette became superior general of the Jesuit's Martinique Mission.

 Lavalette attempted to expand the mission's revenues by investments.
 He purchased rental properties and in 1748 a plantation with 18 African slaves on the nearby island of Dominica.
 Soon, he had more than 200 slaves working on Jesuit-owned plantations on Martinique and another 194 slaves working on Dominica.
 The Jesuits were one of the largest land owners and slaveholders in the Caribbean.
 Rather than seeing slaves as potential converts to Catholicism, Lavalette looked on them as investments, writing that a slave must recoup in production his purchase price in five years and also contribute to the expenses of running the plantation.

 The Jesuits had a lengthy history of dealing with slavery in their foreign missions.
-In the 16th century, Jesuit superiors general forbade slavery in missions, but their injunctions were largely ignored.
+In the 16th century, Jesuit superiors generally forbade slavery in missions, but their injunctions were largely ignored.
 In the 17th century, several Jesuit theologians wrote justifications of slavery and dissenters were silenced or punished.
 By Lavalette's time the Jesuits owned more than 20,000 slaves worldwide, most of them in the Americas.
 Although some Jesuits dissented, other Jesuits approved of torture and corporeal punishment for slaves.
 In the Caribbean, the Jesuits participated in "an exploitative labor system built on fear."
 The African slaves far outnumbered plantation owners.
 The owners feared slave revolts and resorted to violence to control their slaves.